-IBMS gives its students the tools to excel both as an entrepreneur and as a business expert at an acclaimed international company.
-In the first year you will develop a basic understanding of the fundamentals within any business, such as: marketing, management, logistics, finance and macroeconomics.
-Each of the two semesters in the first few years will confront you, as an IBMS student, with existing cases businesses are struggling with.
-You will then have to solve these cases during multicultural teams.
-Additionally, in year two you will follow a minor and conclude the IBMS programme with a thesis and internship in year three, which will launch your career as a business professional.
+IBMS gives you the tools to excel as an entrepreneur and business expert at an acclaimed international company.
+In year one, you’ll develop a basic understanding of the fundamentals in business, such as marketing, management, logistics, finance and macroeconomics.
+In the first few years you’ll look at cases where businesses are struggling and solve the issues in multicultural teams.
+In year two you’ll take a minor.
+You’ll conclude the programme with a thesis and internship in year three, which will launch your career as a business professional.

 Lectures20 - 24